Our committees

 Providing recommendations of critical actions to the QFF Board and QFF Council, FBEC is vital to ensuring QFF can advocate in a meaningful way for policy and regulation to enable farm businesses to operate sustainably and profitably going forward.

-Chair: Michael Murray, General Manager of Operations, Cotton Australia
+Chair: Michael Murray, Cotton Australia

-• Natural Resource Management Policy Committee
+Natural Resource Management Policy Committee

 The Natural Resource Management Policy Committee (NRMPC) is the key means by which critical NRM matters affecting QFF members, their members and the agricultural sector more broadly can be addressed.